ardisyahputra12/books-app/README.md

-# Books App
+# Library App

-Build web-based applications that run inside Docker containers, it has CRUD features and uses a Postgresql database as storage.
+Build web-based applications that run inside Docker containers, it has CRUD features and uses a PostgreSQL database as storage.

 # Endpoints